Apex-Multi-Tool/ResPlus.Multi.Tool/README.md

 * Create better logo / Banners / Buttons
 * Improve search results page
 * Google maps window with Vehicle positions of close by Vehicles
+* Add a Taxi/Uber Booking function that can be used from google maps
 * Speed of gps and weather rapport for station on search and Notifications
 * Auto fill forms

-* Relay all GTFS data to our proxy server every 24h and fetch our own updates on api calls.
+* Relay all static GTFS data to our proxy server every 24h and fetch our own updates on api calls.
   ( Coding done just need to do some size and speed research & Tests on this before switch )

 * Port to and push executables for all major OS.